 - Ongoing stressful events, such as a difficult relationship, suffering from a mental illness, or supporting someone who is.

 - Organise your time - making some adjustments to the way you organise your time could help you feel more in control of the tasks you’re facing:

 - Identify your best time of day and do the important tasks that require the most energy at that time.

 - Make a list of things you have to do, order them according to importance, and try to do the most important task first - procrastination is a very common source of stress.
 If you’re feeling overwhelmed with school or college work, a teacher might be able to help you prioritise.

 - Set small, achievable targets - large tasks are overwhelming, and we tend to put them off because of this, but if you break them down into small, manageable targets it can really help you to feel more in control and see your achievements more easily.

-- Take breaks and take things slowly – websites and apps such as TomatoTimers are ideal for this – they can help you to structure your time more effectively, take regular breaks, and improve your concentration
+- Take breaks and take things slowly - there's lots of websites that can help you to structure your time more effectively, take regular breaks, and improve your concentration.

-- Address some of the causes – it’s important to recognise when things are completely outside of your control.
-Que sera sera, as all the cool people say… Moving house or losing a loved one, for example, would most definitely fall under this category.
-This being said, there might still be some practical ways you could resolve or improve some of the issues that are putting pressure on you.
+- Address some of the causes - it’s important to recognise when things are completely outside of your control.
+Que sera sera, as the French say.
+Moving house or losing a loved one, for example, would most definitely fall under this category.
+This being said, there might still be some practical ways you could improve some of the issues that are putting pressure on you.
 You might find it helpful to read some of our guides if they apply to your situation:

 Stress isn't a medical diagnosis, so there's no specific treatment for it.
 However, if you're finding it very hard to cope with things going on in your life and are experiencing lots of signs of stress, there are treatments available that could help.
 These include: